FAyyn/Med/README.md

 I also leaved some comments in the scripts about the dataset path, I hope they would help you.

-If there are any other questions you could leave a comment in the issue, or you could contact me via e-mail and wechat.
+If there are any other questions you could leave a comment in the issue.

-my email address is: 996598441@qq.com wechat account: w996598441

 I have stored the model training code in the MMedPO directory, while the model evaluation code resides in the MedEvalKit directory.